-Exclusions: Students who elect a major in Biomolecular Science may not elect the following majors: Biochemistry, Interdisciplinary Chemical Sciences, or Cell and Molecular Biology.
+Exclusions: Students who elect a major in Biomolecular Science may not elect the following majors: Biology, General Biology, Neuroscience, Biochemistry, Interdisciplinary Chemical Sciences, Microbiology, or Cell and Molecular Biology.
 They may also not elect any of the Chemistry minors.

 The major in Biomolecular Science serves pre-health students and others who are not intending to go into science as a career but would benefit from a scientific credential.
 In addition to medicine, we envisage that this major will be of interest to students planning careers in fields such as education, journalism, science policy, business, law, etc. The Biomolecular Science major provides students with the core knowledge necessary to understand the chemical principles underpinning biology and the option to explore aspects of the subject of interest to them through a set of electives drawn from current course offerings in chemistry, biophysics and MCDB.
 The major differs from the Biochemistry major in requiring fewer courses and does not have a research component.
+Biomolecular Sciences is a less extensive major than Biochemistry, and is primarily aimed at those planning a career outside of the chemical sciences.
+Instead, this should be an attractive degree option for students who plan to pursue post-graduate studies in Biomedical or Health Sciences.
+Students who are intending to pursue graduate studies or an industrial career in biochemistry or related areas are strongly encouraged to elect the Biochemistry major.
 The major is structured so that students can readily convert to the BS major in Biochemistry if they decide to do so during the course of their studies.